SETUP & ACTIVATION OF DMI-65 FILTER

-The wash valve is then opened and all the water is drained from the system.
+The wash valve is then opened, and all the water is drained from the system.
 The sodium hypochlorite of the soak water will be concentrated to several hundred ppm and discharge must be considered.
-The DMI filtration media is then continuously backwashed while sodium hypochlorite is continually injected, maintaining a chlorine residual level of at least 0.1 – 0.3 mg/L (ppm) in the backwash water.
-This process should continue until the residual manganese level in the backwash water reduces to a value that is “three times the times the maximum contaminant limit” of manganese in your region.
-Typically the manganese level should be reduced to about 0.15mg/L (or ppm).
-In this process, the excess manganese dioxides left over from the proprietary infusion manufacturing process, that have not cured to the DMI-65 catalytic layers need to be backwashed washed into waste.
+The DMI-65 is then continuously backwashed while sodium hypochlorite is continually injected, maintaining a chlorine residual level of at least 0.1 – 0.3 mg/L (ppm) in the backwash water.
+This process should continue until the residual manganese level in the backwash water reduces to <0.2mg/L. In this process, the excess manganese dioxides left over from the proprietary infusion manufacturing process, that have not cured to the DMI-65 catalytic layers need to be backwashed washed into waste.
 The time taken for this to occur is usually between 20 and 40 minutes and up to a number of hours for larger applications, depending on backwash velocity and filter volume.

-Once the manganese concentration has fallen to 0.15 ppm or less, the injection of hypochlorite or chlorine is adjusted to bring the level of residual chlorine to between 0.1 and 0.3 ppm in the filtrate.
+Once the manganese concentration has fallen to 0.15 ppm or less, the injection of hypochlorite or chlorine is adjusted to bring the level of residual chlorine to approximately 0.2mg/L (0.1 – 0.3mg/L) in the filtrate.
 The use of a reducing agent such as sodium thiosulphate may be necessary to neutralise high levels of residual chlorine when discharge of the backwash water is not allowable.

-Hypochlorite and chlorine are in a chemical equilibrium in water; the position of the equilibrium is pH dependent and low pH (acidic) favors chlorine.
-Therefore the prescribed ratio of: 12.5% solution of chlorine, at a ratio 10 litres per 1m3 of DMI-65, which is used to condition the DMI-65 will naturally be at a low pH.
+Sodium hypochlorite and chlorine are in a chemical equilibrium in water; the position of the equilibrium is pH dependent and low pH (acidic) favours chlorine.
+Therefore, the prescribed ratio of: 12.5% solution of chlorine, at a ratio 10 litres per 1m3 of DMI-65, which is used to condition the DMI-65 will naturally be at a low pH.

 Addition of chlorine to water gives both hydrochloric acid (HCl) and hypochlorous acid and inevitably will lower pH.
 Because the pH scale is logarithmic, pH 6 is 10 times more acidic than neutral pH 7.
 And pH 5 is 100 times more acidic than neutral.
 This means during the soaking and conditioning procedure when 10 liters of chlorine (12.5%) per 1m3 of DMI-65 is lowering pH to less than pH 3, we can estimate the solution is more than 10,000 times more acidic than neutral.

-5. Backwash the DMI filtration media while continually injecting chlorine solution.
+- Backwash the DMI-65 while continually injecting chlorine solution.
 The backwash velocity should be about 30 to 40 m3 / m2 / hour depending on the bed depth.
 This is about 12 – 15 gpm / square foot.
 Ensure that the residual chlorine level in the backwash water is minimum 0.1 – 0.3 ppm but not higher than maximum intended concentration for treated water.
-Keep backwashing the DMI-65 until the residual manganese (Mn) in the backwash water reduces in value to less than 3 times the Maximum Contaminant Limit (MCL) of your region.
-For example, in the USA the MCL for Mn is 0.05 mg/L. Therefore the DMI-65 needs to be backwashed until the residual Mn reads less than 0.15 ppm (0.05 x 3 = 0.15 mg/L).
+Keep backwashing the DMI-65 until the residual manganese (Mn) in the backwash water reduces in value to 0.2 mg/L.

-6. Ensure that the back wash velocity is sufficient enough to expand and raise the DMI-65 so that the very fine material is removed from the bed.
+- Ensure that the back-wash velocity is sufficient enough to expand and raise the DMI-65 so that the very fine material is removed from the bed.
 During the early stages of the backwash there will be many fine black particles removed and the backwash water will be of a dark colour.
-During the later stages of the backwash, the water will become clearer, depending on the volume of DMI filtration media, the time this takes can be some number of hours.
-Monitor the residual Mn level until it has fallen below, “three times the MCL”.
+During the later stages of the backwash, the water will become clearer, depending on the volume of DMI-65, the time this takes can be some number of hours.
+Monitor the residual Mn level until it has fallen below 0.2mg/L

-8. Once the residual Mn level of water has fallen below the local MCL in the Rinse Mode turn the filter to Service Mode.
+- Once the residual Mn level of water has fallen below the local MCL in the Rinse Mode turn the filter to Service Mode.
 Start the Service Mode while at the same time continually injecting chlorine.
 Total free chlorine may be reduced if needed.
 However, ensure that there is always free chlorine residual in the treated water.
 Running with residual free chlorine of less than 0.1 ppm is not recommended.
-Service flow rate will be in the range of about 5 m3 – 20 m3 / m2 / hour or 2 – 8 gpm per square foot.
-This depends on filter bed depth and water quality.
+Service flow rate will be in the range of about 5 m3 – 20 m3 / m2 / hour or 2 – 8 gpm per square foot – this depends on filter bed depth and water quality.

 Please check to make sure that the following elements below are not in high concentrations in the raw water.
-If these elements are high in concentrations please contact Quantum Filtration Medium or your local DMI-65 agent.
+If these elements are high in concentrations, please contact Quantum Filtration Medium or your local DMI-65 agent.